IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 > (a) without person B’s consent to the connection; and
 > (b) without believing on reasonable grounds that person B consents to the connection.

+### Consequences of a gendered definition

+Defining rape as something that is only done by men and to women has consequences.
+Although, both rape and unlawful sexual connection have the same maximum sentence, there are still consequences for having a gendered definition of rape.

+#### Respecting victims

+As the Green Party mentions, defining rape as something that can only happen to women does not respect how male victims' feel about the reality of what has happened to them.
+This can cause male victims who were *forced-to-penetrate* undue distress.
+For example:

+    > It's deeply saddening that the definition of rape is restricted only to penetrative sex, this ignores the rights of those victims not of being penetrated but forced to penetrate."
+(Māori/Pākehā, man, takatāpui, heterosexual)[^25]

+#### Two-tiered justice

+Although 'rape' and 'unlawful sexual connection' have the same maximum sentence, the differentiation leads to different sentences for these crimes.
+Male victims of female perpetrators are denied the same level of justice as female victims of male perpetrators.
+The Court of Appeal's sentencing guidelines[^26] recommend a sentence of 6-8 years for a man charged with having sex with a woman without her consent.
+The guidelines recommend a 2-5 year sentence for a woman charged with having sex with a man without his consent.

+Patterson's[^27] review of sexual assault cases found similar discrimination against men for sexual assault cases.

+> In terms of police decision-making processes, compared to males, a smaller proportion of females proceeded to "court action" for their offences.
+Furthermore, the severity of sentences handed down to males was greater than those handed down to females, both generally and when the sexual offence could be directly matched.

 This gendered definition means that, expect in rare circumstances, only men can be charged with rape.
 Sentencing for guidelines for rape and unlawful sexual connection differently.
 See *Sentencing guidelines for sexual offences*.

 The gendered definition creates several problems.
 Firstly, male victims who were forced to penetrate are denied equal levels of justice compared to female rape victims.